davi-amaraldev/davi-amaraldev/README.md

 <div align="center">

-> "Great software is built with curiosity, consistency and patience."
+### “Great software is built with curiosity, consistency and patience.”

 </div>